COVID-19 protests in the United States: Background

-The Anti-lockdown protests were first spawned with a nationwide call in mid-March by an online Facebook page by the name of "American Revolution 2.0" and a meme that went viral.
-The page quickly grew to 100,000+ users in less than a week and then was removed from Facebook for violations of terms of service.
-The group then setup 53 Facebook groups named "AR2" to run protests at the capitol of every state (plus Los Angeles and Chicago).
-This page and the many groups were led by Naperville, IL native Josh Ellis.
-On April 30, 2020, at 11pm CST all 53 groups were deleted simultaneously from Facebook for violating terms and conditions.
-Due to the widespread notoriety and media coverage of the May 1 planned protest many other groups started smaller protests prior to the date.
+The anti-lockdown protests were first spawned with a nationwide call in mid-March by an online Facebook page by the name of "American Revolution 2.0" and a meme that went viral.
+The page quickly grew to over 100,000 users in less than a week and then was removed from Facebook for violations of terms of service.
+The group then set up 53 Facebook groups named "AR2" to run protests at the capitol of every state (as well as Los Angeles and Chicago).
+This page and the many groups were led by Naperville, Illinois native Josh Ellis.
+On April 30, 2020, at 11:00 p.m.
+CST all 53 groups were deleted simultaneously from Facebook for violating terms and conditions.
+Due to the widespread notoriety and media coverage of the May 1 planned protest, many other groups started smaller protests prior to the date.

 One of the first protests to take place was in Michigan on April 15, 2020.
 It was organized via a Facebook group called "Operation Gridlock", which was created by the Michigan Conservative Coalition.
 A spokesman for the Michigan Conservative Coalition encouraged groups in other states to copy the Operation Gridlock wording and templates.
 Protesters in numerous other states said they were inspired by Michigan, and they used Michigan's material on their own websites, Facebook groups, and Reddit pages to promote their protests.
-Michigan Governor Gretchen Whitmer falsely claimed that the Michigan Freedom Fund was a party to this event and that it is funded in part by the DeVos family, but a spokesman said the family had nothing to do with the protests.
+Michigan Governor Gretchen Whitmer falsely claimed that the Michigan Freedom Fund was a party to this event and that it was funded in part by the DeVos family, but a spokesman said the family had nothing to do with the protests.